0joseDark/nave-espacial-modulos-starship/English-Project.md

 * Code for walking with pneumatic legs
 * Graphical interface for remote control
 * 3D simulator of the robot ship in space

 ---
-Here is the English translation of the complete project explanation and code setup:

----